-Environmental Mitigation - To construct the traffic relief improvements in this Plan, mitigation will be required, while other community mitigation will be provided to preserve and improve quality of living, particularly in disadvantaged communities.
+Environmental Mitigation - To construct the traffic relief improvements in this Plan, mitigation will be required to preserve and improve quality of living, including in disadvantaged communities.
 Additionally, public infrastructure is increasingly under threat from natural disasters.
 Further, population growth and development puts pressure on natural areas that make Riverside County a desirable place to live.
 To achieve balanced growth of the region, ensure transportation projects can move forward, withstand natural hazards, and provide for a high quality of living for current and future generations of Riverside County residents, the Traffic Relief Plan makes meaningful commitments to environmental stewardship.